43 Non-Phone Work at Home Jobs That Are Open Now

 • Game Rant – Content Writers.
 Many different openings!
 US and Canada.
 If you have a lot of video game knowledge and you are able to write well, you may want to try applying with Game Rant.
 They almost always have video game content writing positions open that are remote/freelance.
 Pay rate not listed.

-• Valnet Freelance – Many remote positions open for sports writing (NBA and NFL), video content creation, and more.
+• Valnet Freelance – Many remote positions open for sports writing (NBA and NFL), gaming, entertainment, video content creation, and more.
 These are open to US, UK, and Canada.

 • ScreenRant – Freelance Writers.
 US and possibly Canada.
 Entertainment/Gaming writers.
 Does require past experience with a digital entertainment outlet.
 They want you to write 25 articles per week.
 Pay rate not given.